Former Northwestern University Football Players Lawyer Up After Alleged Sex Abuse, Racist Hazing

 “Whether the coaches at Northwestern approved or participated in the harassment of these players or not, they are responsible for allowing and enabling a toxic, disgusting, and damaging culture in their programs,” Crump, who along with Steven M. Levin, founding partner of Levin & Perconti, are representing the former players, said in a press release emailed to NewsOne.
 “Sadly, our research suggests that this kind of abuse of student athletes may be far more common on college campuses than we know, because there is tremendous pressure to keep quiet.
 It’s time for a reckoning to protect young athletes.”

-The press release gave examples of what some of the former student-athletes claim happened to them as part of NBorthwestern’s football program:
+The press release gave examples of what some of the former student-athletes claim happened to them as part of Northwestern’s football program:

 Allegations include forced naked acts, termed “bear-crawls,” “car-wash,” and “under-center snap”.
 Perhaps the most concerning is a ritual known as “running,” where eight to ten upperclassmen wearing masks would restrain a player and “dry-hump” them in front of the rest of the team.
 Other incidents include the “Gatorade Shake Challenge,” causing physical discomfort to the extent of sickness and vomiting.
 Furthermore, at least three former players have alleged a culture of racism within the program, with black coaches and players pressured to cut off longer hairstyles to fit the “Wildcat Way.”